Skip to main content

 Comment

-ID of the account record in the source platform
+Identifier for the recurring donation record in your source platform

 Salesforce Field